techexcellenceio/knowledge-base/tdd.md

 We should test behaviors not classes !

+TODO: Here wording needs to be clarified.
+Our unit tests are calling classes/methods inside the test itself, but the emphasis is on behavior...
+Also the difference of interpretatation of behavior as outcomes (testing behavior through state), versus interpretation of behavior as interactions.

 ### Green - Make it pass !
 Fast !

 Make it pass with the minimum required code, this step should be fast, it *must* take less than 1 minute,